napari/napari.github.io/fundamentals/tracks.md

 ## tracks graph

-We can use the tracks `graph` argument to define the relationships between tracks (e.g., tracks merging or tracks splitting.
+We can use the tracks `graph` argument to define the relationships between tracks (e.g., tracks merging or tracks splitting).
 The graph is defined as a dictionary where the keys are the `track_id` and the values are the `track_id` of the parents of the the key.

 For example, if we have a track 0, which splits into tracks 1 and 2 (i.e., track 0 is the parent of tracks 1 and 2), we would define the graph as: